Passing By Pointer vs Passing By Reference in C++

 Before Swap a = 45 b = 35 After Swap with pass by reference a = 35 b = 45

-A reference is same object, just with a different name and reference must refer to an object.
+A reference is the same object, just with a different name and a reference must refer to an object.
 Since references can’t be NULL, they are safer to use.

-- A pointer can be re-assigned while reference cannot, and must be assigned at initialization only.
+- A pointer can be re-assigned while a reference cannot, and must be assigned at initialization only.

-- Pointer can be assigned NULL directly, whereas reference cannot.
+- The pointer can be assigned NULL directly, whereas the reference cannot.

 - Pointers can iterate over an array, we can use increment/decrement operators to go to the next/previous item that a pointer is pointing to.

 - A pointer is a variable that holds a memory address.
 A reference has the same memory address as the item it references.

 - A pointer to a class/struct uses ‘->’ (arrow operator) to access its members whereas a reference uses a ‘.’ (dot operator)

 - A pointer needs to be dereferenced with * to access the memory location it points to, whereas a reference can be used directly.